ashzavin/Gender-Inclusive-AV-Designs-Women-Safety/README.md

 # Gendered-AV-Designs-Women-Safety
-This poster was presented in the Graphics Interface 2023 conference and won *Best Poster Award*.
+This poster was presented at the Graphics Interface 2023 conference and won the *Best Poster Award*.
+Women and girls in the Global South face significant safety risks (e.g., sexual harassment and assault) when using public transportation, which is a barrier to women's mobility.
+We believe autonomous vehicles (AVs) have the potential to address these challenges by providing a safe and efficient means of transportation.
+We aim to study female passengers' attitudes and preferences towards AVs, considering the cultural and contextual factors in Bangladesh.
+Based on the findings, we will present inclusive human-machine interfaces (HMIs) that address their unique needs to bring women safety in daily transportation.